hana-am/Jigglypuff/Readme.md

 This package works setting as a target the column where are recorded the missing payments, this is our target and the prediction of the Logistic Regression model.

+`Jigglypuff` can be pip installed, running the following command `pip install Jigglypuff`

 ## Data Handling

 `SetAttributes` function will update the type of the variable submitted for change.
 It will veify first that the key is present in the desired dataframe.